 James Clerk Maxwell: Electromagnetic theory of light

-The 'Great Flood of Leeds', November 1866 – the worst recorded flooding event to hit the area which resulted in twenty deaths
+The 'Great Flood of Leeds', November 1866 resulted in twenty deaths – this was the worst recorded flood until December 2015

 |older topics||home page||navigation bar||index maps||newer topics|